vivaansinghvi07/soccer-database-project/README.md

 **Team Standing Stat** - this table keeps track of the team's performance during a season, as a somewhat branch of the TEAMSTANDINGSTAT table
   - stat_id
-  - standing_id - relates to standing_id in TEAM STANDING table
   - games_played
   - wins
   - draws